Musician

-A musician is a person who composes, conducts, or performs music.
-According to the United States Employment Service, "musician" is a general term used to designate one who follows music as a profession.
-Musicians include songwriters who write both music and lyrics for songs, conductors who direct a musical performance, or performers who perform for an audience.
-A music performer is generally either a singer who provides vocals or an instrumentalist who plays a musical instrument.
+A musician is someone who composes, conducts, or performs music.
+According to the United States Employment Service, "musician" is a general term used to designate a person who follows music as a profession.
+Musicians include songwriters, who write both music and lyrics for songs; conductors, who direct a musical performance; and performers, who perform for an audience.
+A music performer is generally either a singer (also known as a vocalist), who provides vocals, or an instrumentalist, who plays a musical instrument.
 Musicians may perform on their own or as part of a group, band or orchestra.
-Musicians specialize in a musical style, and some musicians play in a variety of different styles depending on cultures and background.
-A musician who records and releases music can be known as a recording artist.